davidji99/terraform-provider-rollbar/website/docs/r/project.html.markdown

 **NOTE:** The Rollbar API does not support updating existing projects, only through the UI.
 Therefore, you must update your configuration file(s) for this resource if you manually updated the project name.
-Otherwise, your `terraform plan` will detect if a difference between the statefile and remote.
+Otherwise, your `terraform plan` will detect if a difference between the state file and remote.

 ## Example Usage